FastReports/FastCube.NET-Demos/KnockWebReport/Readme.txt

 Then you need to install NodeJS.

+After cloning the project, go to the folder, run the console there, and enter the command "npm install"

 After these steps you can start the project

 Also, if you want to learn more about the demo project, check out the article: https://www.fast-report.com/en/blog/show/fastcube-net-in-spa-knockout-application/